Hobby Lobby settles NY probe into alleged bogus sales

-NEW YORK (Reuters) - Hobby Lobby Stores Inc has agreed to a $223,600 settlement with New York’s attorney general to resolve a probe into whether the arts-and-crafts retailer used deceptive advertising to mislead consumers into believing they were getting steep discounts.
+NEW YORK, June 12 (Reuters) - Hobby Lobby Stores Inc has agreed to a $223,600 settlement with New York’s attorney general to resolve a probe into whether the arts-and-crafts retailer used deceptive advertising to mislead consumers into believing they were getting steep discounts.

 Attorney General Eric Schneiderman, who announced the settlement on Thursday, said Hobby Lobby will contribute $138,600 in gift cards for supplies to nearly 700 schools in upstate New York, and pay $85,000 in civil penalties and other costs.